 If the performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the flexible treatment options, as shown in the BCWMC Design Sequence Flow Chart in Appendix A. New and/or fully reconstructed impervious surface calculations will be based on the street surface from back of curb to back of curb; disconnected trails/sidewalks (as noted in Section 6.0) and driveways are not included in the new and/or fully reconstructed impervious surface calculations.

-For linear projects that create one (1) or more acres, but less than five (5) acres of new and/or fully reconstructed impervious surfaces, the city must complete the BCWMC linear project review checklist [to be developed] or other documentation and include in annual reporting back to the BCWMC at the end of each year or provide to the BCWMC at the time of project permitting/design.
+For linear projects that create one (1) or more acres, but less than five (5) acres of new and/or fully reconstructed impervious surfaces, the applicant must complete the BCWMC linear project review checklist [to be developed] or other documentation and include with their application to the city.
+Completed checklists for approved [or “permitted”?] projects must be included in annual reporting from the cities back to the BCWMC at the end of each year or provided to the BCWMC at the time of project permitting/design.
 For linear projects that create five (5) or more acres of new and/or fully reconstructed impervious surfaces, the applicant must complete the BCWMC linear project review checklist [to be developed] or other documentation and include with BCWMC application submittal.

 Flexible Treatment Options